BoiseCodeWorks/8-Bit-JukeBox/README.md

 ### Jukebox

 The Jukebox class should contain a bool that tells the program that we are "playing" or accessing the Jukebox.
 It will also have a list of songs to know which songs are available to play.
-There will be a method for Setup, which will be called to initialize or set up the state of our Jukebox object(AddSongs, welcome message, in general anything we need to get the state of the object ready to be used).
-We will have an AddSongs method which will create individual songs and add them to the Songs collection.
+There will be a method for Setup, which will be called to initialize or set up the state of our Jukebox object. *(AddSongs, welcome message, in general anything we need to get the state of the object ready to be used)* We will have an AddSongs method which will create individual songs and add them to the Songs collection.
 The last required method we will use is a Play method that should have a way to identify a song to play, taken from user input, and then play that particular song by accessing the individual Song object.

 ### Song